gitbls/sdm/README.md

 * `--reboot n` &mdash; Restart the system at the end of the First Boot after waiting an additional *n* seconds.
 The `-reboot` switch can be used on the command when customizing the IMG (will apply to all SD Cards) or on the `--burn` command (will apply only to SD cards burned with `--restart` set.
 The system will not restart until the boot process has fully completed.
 Waiting an additional time may be useful if your system has services that take longer to start up on the first boot. sdm waits until *n* seconds (n=20 for `--restart) after the graphical or multi-user target is reached.
 * `--restart` &mdash; Restart the system at the end of the First Boot.
 The `--restart` switch and `--reboot` are synonomous except that you cannot specify an additional restart wait with the `--restart` switch.
 * `--showapt` &mdash; Show the output from apt (Package Manager) on the terminal in Phase 1.
 By default, the output is not displayed on the terminal.
 All apt output is captured in /etc/sdm/apt.log in the IMG.
+* `--showpwd` &mdash; Show the passwords set on accounts in /etc/sdm/history
 * `--ssh` *SSHoption* &mdash; Control how SSH is enabled in the image.
 By default, if `--ssh` is not specified, SSH will be enabled in the image using the SSH service, just like RasPiOS. if `--ssh none` is specified SSH will not be enabled.
 If `--ssh socket` is specified SSH will be enabled using SSH sockets via systemd instead of having the SSH service hanging around all the time.
 * `--svcdisable` and `--svcenable` &mdash; Enable or disable named services, specified as comma-separate list, as part of the first system boot processing.
 * `--sysctl` *file* &mdash; Copy the specified file into the image in /etc/sysctl.d. `--sysctl` can be speicified multiple times to copy multiple files.